EU's top court says Polish rules on appointing judges violate EU law | DW | 16.11.2021

 The ECJ said that the risk of bias from appointed judges undermines the presumption of innocence of the defendants they are judging.

-Tuesday's decision is the lastest escalation in an ongoing legal battle between the EU and Poland over whose law has primacy.
+Tuesday's decision is the latest escalation in an ongoing legal battle between the EU and Poland over whose law has primacy.

 The ECJ imposed a hefty fine on Warsaw after its own constitutional tribunal ruled that Polish law takes precedence over EU law.